Prime Minister Najib Razak ousted as opposition scores victory in Malaysia

 The defeat is a humiliating fall from grace for Najib, the scion of one of Malaysia's most prominent political families, and his coalition party, Barisan Nasional, which had led the country since its independence 61 years ago.

-The bloodbath did not end there -- Najib also saw several members of his Cabinet, ministers and deputy ministers, defeated at the polls, and crashed out of at least nine of the battles for control of 12 state legislatures contested in the election.
+The bloodbath did not end there -- Najib also saw several members of his Cabinet, ministers and deputy ministers, defeated at the polls, and crashed out of nine of the battles for control of 12 state legislatures contested in the election.

 According to a statement by the country's Election Commission, over 76% of the 14.3 million eligible voters in the country turned out to cast their ballots, which opened at 8 a.m. local time and went on until 5 p.m.
 The turnout was lower than the 85% the country saw in 2013.